atomist/org-visualizer/README.md

 #### Connecting to the Database

-For anything other than the default Postgres [connection parameters](https://node-postgres.com/features/connecting) and db `org_viz`:
+For anything other than the default PostgreSQL [connection parameters](https://node-postgres.com/features/connecting) and db `org_viz`:

-Configure the Postgres database details in `client.config.json` in your `~/.atomist`:
+Configure the PostgreSQL database details in `client.config.json` in your `~/.atomist`:

 ```json
 {